LoveYouFyi/LoveYouFyi/README.md

-## Here to explore my coding style?
-Following is your best bet:
+## Are you here to explore my coding style?

-### LoveYouForms is a RESTful Node.js cloud app to handle form submissions for one website or 1,000
+### Check out LoveYouForms a RESTful Node.js cloud app to handle form submissions for one website or 1,000

-- Th App is comprised of an App Wrapper, and the Node Package.
+- LoveYouForms is comprised of an App Wrapper, and the Node Package.
 The Node Package contains the primary codebase - I recommend looking at it.

 - 1) wrapper repo is **<a href="https://github.com/LoveYouFyi/loveyouforms">loveyouforms</a>**